Part 4: The Timeline Training Video (10:11)

 The timeline is comprised of events.
 An event can literally be anything.
 Due dates and deadlines, performances, rehearsals, costume fittings, load-ins, meal breaks, travel info, etc. The timeline is also built to be flexible, so you can start with very high-level info in early planning phases and get to the granular stuff as time goes on.

 You can see that there is a dropdown at the top of the screen.
 It is currently showing us all of the events across all of our projects.
 If you click on this you will get a dropdown of the different Active and Draft projects that you have created and can easily narrow your view.
 This allows you to focus on one or more projects at a time and can be very helpful in seeing how different projects you are working on interact with one another.
+You can select the Project or Projects you want to see and select okay to execute the selector.

 Next to it, you'll see the Timezone dropdown, which shows you the timezone you are currently viewing the timeline in.
 If you change this, it will not change the actual times for your events, just your view into them.